robliberti/aws-terraform-ansible-1/README.md

 The goal is not simply to provision resources, but to model how real teams design, validate, and operate infrastructure:

-- Clear separation of concerns (infra vs configuration)
+- Clear separation of concerns (infrastructure vs configuration)
 - Secure-by-default networking
 - Deterministic, testable automation
-- Safe validation before mutation
+- Validation before mutation
 - A clean Terraform → Ansible handoff

-This mirrors how Terraform and Ansible are used together in production DevOps / SRE environments.
+This mirrors how Terraform and Ansible are used together in real DevOps / SRE environments.

 ---